Article on fatigue after post operational radiotherapy

 Riina Kiik and Siri Forsmo to Canberra to discuss new research collaborations with University of Canberra and Australian National University.

 The Center has for several years worked together with the two large universities of Canberra, Australia: the University of Canberra (UC) and the Australian National University (ANU).
+Please read the article for more information.

 From the meetings at University of Canberra: